-Swift Command technology includes a smart LCD control panel that has enhanced control panel functions.
+Swift Command technology includes a smart new LCD touch screen control panel that has enhanced control panel functions.
 There is also an exciting, free downloadable 'app' that links to the Swift Command unit, so you can be in control from the comfort and convenience of your mobile device.